 Bird & Jim

 This newer restaurant popped up on our radar shortly before our weekend in Estes Park.
-When it was recommended while checking in at our hotel, we knew we had to try it.
-Bird & Jim specializes in locally sourced food and a curated wine and cocktail list.
-They also have local craft beers on tap.
-We went for happy hour, which gave us the opportunity to see the sunset over the Rocky Mountains over drinks and a light dinner.
+After another recommendation, while checking in at our hotel, we knew we had to try it.
+Bird & Jim specializes in locally sourced food and a curated wine and cocktail list, and they also have local craft beers on tap.
+We went for happy hour, which turned out to be the perfect time to see the sunset over the Rocky Mountains over drinks and a light dinner.

 Wapiti Colorado Pub